-The Scientific Committee on Antarctic Research (SCAR) is an inter-disciplinary committee of the International Science Council (ISC).
+The Scientific Committee on Antarctic Research (SCAR) is a thematic organisation of the International Science Council (ISC).
 SCAR is charged with initiating, developing and coordinating high quality international scientific research in the Antarctic region (including the Southern Ocean), and on the role of the Antarctic region in the Earth system.
 The scientific business of SCAR is conducted by its Science Groups which represent the scientific disciplines active in Antarctic research and report to SCAR.

 In addition to carrying out its primary scientific role, SCAR also provides objective and independent scientific advice to the Antarctic Treaty Consultative Meetings and other organizations such as the UNFCCC and IPCC on issues of science and conservation affecting the management of Antarctica and the Southern Ocean and on the role of the Antarctic region in the Earth system.
 SCAR has made numerous recommendations on a variety of matters, many of which have been incorporated into Antarctic Treaty instruments.
 Foremost amongst these have been the advice provided for the many international agreements which provide protection for the ecology and environment of the Antarctic.